Skip to main content

 #2ranking for the University of Tartu in Emerging Europe and Central Asia

 Senior secondary education is based on basic education and is divided into general senior secondary education and vocational secondary education.
 General senior secondary education is acquired within three school years in a senior secondary school.
 Vocational secondary education is acquired at a vocational education institution, based on either a basic school or general senior secondary education.
+Estonia has 36 vocational education institutions, and the yearly number of graduates is around 8,800.

 Facts and figures about the Estonian higher and vocational education system can be found via Statistics Estonia.